hpcleuven/VscDocumentation/source/compute/software/installing_software/conda_based_managers.rst

 This has the following advantages:

-* The same base installation does not get duplicated by every user.
+* The base installation is shared, so it isn’t duplicated for each user.
-* You will not be able to add packages to the ``base`` environment, which is generally considered good practice.
+* You cannot install additional packages into the ``base`` environment, enforcing the recommended practice of keeping it unchanged.
-* By default, Miniforge will only include the (unrestricted) ``conda-forge`` community channel and not the default channels which are subject to :ref:`Anaconda's terms of service <conda_channels>`.
+* By default, Miniforge only includes the (unrestricted) ``conda-forge`` community channel and not the default channels which are subject to :ref:`Anaconda's terms of service <conda_channels>`.